 My 35-year-old father, Bob Robertson, struts for some of the San Francisco Chronicle gang in 1963 after walking 50 miles around the city in 20 hours, taking up President John F. Kennedy’s challenge to the Marine Corps for one of the paper’s gag stories.

-He did it fueled by martinis and oranges, so the tale goes, suffering severely blistered feet.
+He did it fueled by martinis and oranges, so the tale goes, and laughed despite severely blistered feet.
 I know he had done a fast 25-mile hike as a young Marine in boot camp 16-or-so years earlier, but this was double the distance and on pavement and he wore tennis shoes.
 He might not have made it without my stepmother, Pat, supplying fresh socks and icing the gin.

 At any rate, that’s my late father on the left, then of the Chronicle, later of the Peace Corps, in sweatshirt, jeans and sneakers.
 I think the scene is on Market Street.
 Chronicle photographer Gordon Peters printed the shot on February 8, 1963.
 It turned up crumpled in a box after my father’s death in 1995.